-But here’s a common mistake companies make in salesforce.
+But here are two common mistakes companies make in salesforce:

-They use recurring opportunities when they shouldn’t.
-And sometimes they don’t use recurring opportunities when they should.
+- They don’t use repeat opportunities when they should.

-- Your sales process is far more convoluted than it needs to be.
+- Your sales process is far more convoluted than necessary.

-- It will be difficult to get accurate pipeline visibility.
+- It’s difficult to get accurate pipeline visibility.

-So here are five situations where recurring opportunities potentially have a role to play in salesforce.com.
+So here are five situations in which you may think repeat opportunities have a role to play in salesforce.

 - Software as a service.

 - Proof of concept deals and free trials.